exoscale/exoscale-cloud-controller-manager/dev-env/README.md

 ## Cleaning up resources

-Cleaning resources from exoscale account and removing generated assets is simple as running `terraform destroy`.
+Cleaning resources from your Exoscale account and removing generated assets is as simple as running `terraform destroy`.